Dunkirk (2017 film): Plot

 Becoming increasingly desperate, Tommy, Alex and Gibson join Highlanders in a grounded trawler in the intertidal zone outside the perimeter, hoping the tide will float them home.
 After its Dutch sailor returns, Germans start shooting at the boat, and water enters through the bullet holes.

-Alex, attempting to lighten the craft, accuses Gibson, who has been silent the entire time, of being a German spy despite Tommy's pleas.
-Gibson reveals he is French, having taken the identity of the buried soldier in hopes of being evacuated earlier.
-The tide finally lifts the trawler but the group has to abandon the sinking boat.
-Gibson is entangled in a chain and drowns.
-Farrier engages a German bomber, knowing his fuel is running out, but the destroyer is bombed and sinks.
-Moonstone manoeuvres to save men in the water; one of the rescued men points out to Peter that George has died of his injuries.
-Farrier shoots the bomber down; its crash ignites oil on the water, but Tommy and Alex are saved by Moonstone.
-Farrier reaches Dunkirk just as his fuel runs out and shoots down a dive-bomber approaching the mole before gliding onto the beach beyond the perimeter where he is captured.
-Dawson has Moonstone evade aerial attack, using a technique taught by his deceased elder son, a pilot lost at the start of the war.
+Alex, attempting to lighten the craft to keep it afloat, accuses Gibson (who has been silent the entire time) of being a German spy despite Tommy's defences and pleas.
+He turns the rest of the soldiers against Gibson, using the logic that he must either speak German, or can only speak English with a very thick German accent.
+Scared for his life, Gibson reveals he is actually French, meaning that he took on the identity of the buried soldier in hopes of being evacuated earlier.

+During the scuffle to try and force Gibson out, all the soldiers are thrown to one side, which dislodges the ship and allows the tide to finally lift the trawler.
+The group has to eventually abandon the boat, as they cannot stop the intruding water after taking more hits.
+As they leave, Gibson is entangled by a chain, and drowns with the sinking ship.

+Farrier, knowing his fuel is running out, decides to keep flying to chase down German aircraft.
+He engages a German bomber attacking a destroyer.
+The ship is bombed and sinks, but Farrier is able to down the plane before it can attack the escaping crew.
+The crashing plane ignites the oil on the water, but members of the crew, as well as Tommy and Alex, are saved by Moonstone, which had manoeuvred to save the men in the water.

+Alex points out to Peter that George has already died of his injuries when they are all asked to be careful below-deck.
+Shortly after, the shell-shocked officer asks Peter if he will be okay, to which he lies and assures him that he will be alright.
+Dawson has Moonstone evade an aerial attack using a technique taught by his deceased elder son, a pilot lost at the start of the war.

+Farrier reaches Dunkirk just as his fuel runs out, shooting down a dive-bomber approaching the mole to the jubilation of the soldiers below.

-With 300,000 men successfully evacuated, Bolton stays to oversee the French evacuation.
-The officer and Collins part ways with the Dawsons, as Peter fulfills George's desire to do something that would make the newspaper, by arranging publication of a eulogy.
-Tommy and Alex board a trainload of evacuees and are heralded by the public at Woking, as Tommy recites Churchill's address from a newspaper.
+Once Moonstone makes landfall, the shell-shocked officer and Collins part ways with the Dawsons, as Peter honours George's desire to do something useful enough to be mentioned in the paper by arranging a publication of his obituary.
+At the same time, Tommy and Alex board a train with the other evacuees.

+With over 300,000 men successfully evacuated, Bolton chooses to stay and oversee the French evacuation next.

+Upon reaching England, Alex requests a newspaper from a young boy at the train tracks.
+He cannot bear to read it, fearful that they will be spit at in the streets for failing.
+Instead, they are actually heralded by the public upon their arrival at Woking.